BLOG

 Cost recovery formula: Cost recovery = total revenue – product costs

 So, if they sit on the shelf for a few years until they’re finally purchased, they’ll stay on your books as deferred gross profits until then.
-This is the opposite approach to other popular revenue recognition models, including:
+This is the opposite approach to other popular methods, including:

 • The installment method: The installment method breaks down lump sums of revenue—such as those from the sale of property—into multiple smaller payments for tax and bookkeeping purposes.